ZEBAS204/adobe-wakatime/README.md

 3. Extract the `wakatime-adobe` folder from the downloaded zip file into the `extensions` folder.

+### Updating

+To update, follow the same steps as the initial installation for either [CEP](#cep-compatible-applications) or [UXP](#uxp-compatible-applications).
+Remove the previous `wakatime-adobe` folder and replace it with the latest version from the zip file.

 ## Usage

-1. Open Adobe Photoshop after you installed this plugin.
+1. Open Adobe Photoshop after you install this plugin.
 2. Select **Plugins > Wakatime** in the toolbar or go to the **Plugins panel** and choose **Plugins > Plugins panel > Wakatime**.
 3. Paste your **API key** into the input field and click the **Save** button ([Get your API key here](https://wakatime.com/api-key)).
 4. **(Optional, UXP only)** Provide your machine name ([found in your dashboard](https://wakatime.com/dashboard)) in the **Machine name** input field.
 Setting this field helps avoid displaying "Unknown Hostname" on your dashboard.